ngregorich/nickgregorich.com/content/posts/get-this-dishwasher-started/index.md

 As I have found, membrane buttons can wear out with usage.
 Unfortunately, a replacement membrane assembly is no longer available for this dishwasher

-Lucky for us, a membrane button is often just a normally-open switch, so if you know *where* the membrane switch shorts across, you can add a new switch in its place.
+Luckily for us, a membrane button is often just a normally-open switch, so if you know *where* the membrane switch shorts across, you can add a new switch in its place.
 Without a schematic, that’s easier said than done

 ## The insides